-As is the case with all Purple mattresses, the Purple Pillow ships for free to anywhere in the contiguous United States.
-It actually shows up in a 17” tall, cylindrical, appropriately-colored bag.
+As is the case with all Purple mattresses, Purple Pillows ship for free to anywhere in the contiguous United States.
+The flagship pillow will shows up in a 17” tall, cylindrical, appropriately-colored bag, while the Plush model comes with a decorative box.

 Usually we don’t get all worked up over the packaging, but there’s something fun about seeing a pillow in a custom bag.
 It makes you think “Wow, this is a premium pillow,” before you even see the pillow itself.